 High and low level inputs

-Of course I didn’t expect the Alpine to disappoint, but again they’ve done a great job in the design.
+Of course, I didn’t expect the Alpine to disappoint, but again they’ve done a great job in the design.
 The amp can work with both aftermarket head units via the or RCA inputs OR speaker-level inputs from a factory stereo!
-In other words, you can use the KTP-445U to get more powerful and better sound even if you have a factory-installed stereo in your vehicle.
+In other words, you can use the KTP-445U to get a more powerful and better sound even if you have a factory-installed stereo in your vehicle.

 The included color-coded wiring harness makes it easy and it’s a feature I’m sure a lot of buyers just like you will appreciate.